 SpaceMan ICC allows creative systems based on ICC colour management to display images in an identical way to LUT based systems.
 Such compatible colour management enables software systems, such as Adobe® Photoshop® and After Effects®, as well as any other ICC compliant software packages, to be colour accurate when performing work in parallel with mainstream post-production systems.

-SpaceMan ICC can also generate Calibration LUTs for OS level Display Calibration, both for Windows PC and Mac.
+SpaceMan ICC can also generate Calibration LUTs for graphics program uses, as well as OS level VCGT use, both for Windows PC and Mac.

 Additionally, the ability to use ICC profiles with Quicktime and FCP on Mac with Colorsync provides a very powerful dailies and off-line workflow for media requiring LUTs or 'Looks' to be viewed correctly, such as Log-C footage from ARRI's Alexa camera.

 What must be remembered is the limitations and issues associated with ICC profiles.
-Performing a conversion from a 3D LUT into an Input+BToA Tag ICC profile for use within Photoshop is relatively simple and relatively foolproof, and it the main application for SpaceMan ICC, along with the generation of Display class ICC profiles for OS level display calibration.
+Performing a conversion from a 3D LUT into an Input+BToA Tag ICC profile for use within Photoshop is relatively simple and relatively foolproof, and it the main application for SpaceMan ICC, along with the generation of Display class ICC profiles for graphics program and OS level VCGT display calibration.

 Note: OS level calibration within Windows doesn't mean the display will be calibrated globally, only that the ICC profile is installed within the OS.
 The actual display calibration will only be active when an ICC compliant graphics program is used.